 - Buy some shooting sticks.
 PRACTISE A LOT WITH SHOOTING STICKS.

 Flights and COVID 19 testing

 I just got home yesterday (Friday, April 30) from my first South African hunting trip with Nick Bowker, Hunting South Africa, and had an excellent trip.

-I am happy to report it was not that difficult to have the RT-PCR test conducted before traveling and before I returned from SA.
+I am happy to report that it was not difficult to have the RT-PCR test conducted before traveling and before I returned from SA.

 Monday evening was spent at Journeys in Africa, then flew to Port Elizabeth SA on Tuesday morning, where I was met by my PH, Ben, and driven to Olivefountain Ranch, near Bedford SA (about a 2-hour trip).